Dynatrace/sketchmine/README.md

 ### Architecture

-Sketchmine follows a monorepo approach.
+Sketchmine follows a mono-repo approach.
 All officially maintained modules and dependencies are in the same repository.

-> The tool for managing the monorepo @sketchmine has been extracted out as [Lerna](https://github.com/lerna/lerna)
+> The tool for managing the mono-repo @sketchmine has been extracted out as [Lerna](https://github.com/lerna/lerna)

 ### Dependency graph

 ![Dependency graph of the sketchmine mono repository](https://dt-cdn.net/images/dependency-graph-3920-82e93eaddf.png)

 ### Installation